Logo

 Tips for Success

-To maximize the value of the Braze Salesforce Integration, follow these best practices:
+To maximize the value of the Braze Salesforce integration, follow these best practices:

 8. Stay Updated: Follow Braze and Salesforce release notes for new features, as both platforms frequently update their APIs and tools.